leanprover-community/lean4game/doc/create_game.md

 You can give your exercise a name: `Statement my_first_exercise (n : Nat) ...`.
 If you do so, it will be added to the inventory and be available in future levels.

+You can but a `Statement` inside namespaces like you would with `theorem`.

 #### Doc String / Exercise statement

 Add a docstring that contains the exercise statement in natural language.
 If you do this, it will appear at the top of the exercise.
 It supports Latex.